 The industries of theatre, show-biz, promotions and fashion photography have an obvious intersection: Runway Shows.
 Zimmer has served as producer, director, and show manager for many of the major fashion shows in Louisville.
 As a photographer, Zimmer is often assigned by newspapers to cover other fashion shows when he isn’t working backstage.
 Another popular intersection is pageants.
 Due to his experience in stage productions and photography assignments, Zimmer is asked to serve as a judge in local and regional pageants.

-Personal: Zimmer is unmarried, but in a relationship and enjoys visiting with family, especially his eight year old nephew and four year old niece.
+Personal: Zimmer is engaged to be married, and enjoys visiting with family, especially his ten year old nephew and five year old niece.
 An active social life often intersects with work, such as when gigs are parties; and he especially enjoys costumed events.
 Likewise, he has a difficult time attending concerts and live shows as he prefers to be working them.
 Interests include studying religion, engagement in politics and college basketball.
 But Zimmer doesn’t take sides in the workplace, as people from all cultures, the breadth of the political spectrum and sports fan bases are welcome as Zymage clients.

 This self portrait is a homage to the 1977 album cover "The Stranger" by Billy Joel.